Loosen up that tight, achy neck with this simple physical therapy trick.

 What’s more, due to wear, tear, and gravity, the space in between the vertebrae actually decreases through the decades, Silverman says.
 This can increase aches and pains by lessening shock absorption in the neck.

 Fortunately, the solution may be as simple as stretching.
-Research published in Clinical Rehabilitation shows that a regular stretching routine can reduce pain and improve mobility in adults with chronic neck pain.
+A regular stretching routine can reduce pain and improve mobility in adults with chronic neck pain, according to research in Clinical Rehabilitation.

 Your 60-Second Solution to a Tight, Achy Neck